MicrosoftDocs/win32/desktop-src/medfound/proxy-locator-configuration-settings.md

 ---
-Description: Proxy Locator Configuration Settings ms.assetid: 'd74a85cf-293e-4322-9aff-55b06d6fda5e'
+Description: Proxy Locator Configuration Settings ms.assetid: d74a85cf-293e-4322-9aff-55b06d6fda5e
-title: Proxy Locator Configuration Settings
+title: Proxy Locator Configuration Settings ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Proxy Locator Configuration Settings

 This topic describes the configuration settings for the default proxy locator.
 For information about creating the proxy locator with custom configuration settings, see [How to Configure the Proxy Locator](how-to-configure-the-proxy-locator.md).

 The proxy locator can be configured to operate in three modes: *manual mode*, *auto-detect mode*, and *browser mode*.
-The values are defined in [**MFNET\_PROXYSETTINGS**](mfnet-proxysettings.md) enumeration.
+The values are defined in [**MFNET\_PROXYSETTINGS**](/windows/win32/mfidl/ne-mfidl-_mfnet_proxysettings?branch=master) enumeration.
 The application can configure the mode by setting the [**MFNETSOURCE\_PROXYSETTINGS**](mfnetsource-proxysettings-property.md) property.
 The proxy locator can also be configured not to use a proxy server by setting this property to **MFNET\_PROXYSETTING\_NONE**.
 The proxy server is not used if the media server is a local host or the application requests a class A address (127.x.x.x)—reserved for loopback tests.

 > \[!Caution\]
 > A proxy server is a security barrier between your intranet and the Internet.
 Not using a proxy server can expose the network to security threats.